podestplatz/FreeCAD-blog/posts/dev-logs.rst

 .. _`yoriksBIMIntroduction`: https://youtu.be/rkWOFQ2fGZQ

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**July 2nd:** Today quite a lot was done.
+`commit 32213e3`_ updates README.md in `feature/PI_retrieval`_ to reflect the
+new plugin structure.
+`commit 00d4758`_ adds `pI.addDocumentReference()`_, which adds a new document reference to a given topic.

+`commit 55f6b2b`_ adds `pI.addLabel()`_, which adds a new label to a given topic.

+`commit e65fa52`_ is a rather interesting one: it introduces verbosity levels.

+`commit 0af3e03`_ adds the function `pI.copyFileToProject()`_.
+Its purpose is to copy a file into the bcf file, so that it can be distributed alongside the bcf file itself.

+`commit b54acff`_ adds full support for the camera settings in viewpoints.
+Now a camera setting of a orthographic camera as well as a perspective camera can be applied to `FreeCADGui.ActiveDocument.ActiveView`.

+`commit 9baa5fe`_ made me aware of a bug in writer, which leads to improper modification of the xml nodes `ModifiedDate` and `ModifiedAuthor`.
+It also already sports the beginnings of the fix.

 **July 1st:** As I already mentioned in the updated README.md on branch `feature/PI_retrieval`_ the source code structure had to change.
 This is what I